pivotal/docs-tap/namespace-provisioner/about.hbs.md

 The Namespace Provisioner controller is installed by default and manages the content contained in the `desired-namespaces` ConfigMap.
-The controller watches namespaces in the cluster and updates the `desired-namespaces` ConfigMap with a list of all namespaces that match the namespace label selector `(apps.tanzu.vmware.com/tap-ns by default`) configured in Namespace provisioner configuration.
+The controller watches namespaces in the cluster and updates the `desired-namespaces` ConfigMap with a list of all namespaces that match the namespace label selector `(apps.tanzu.vmware.com/tap-ns by default`) configured in Namespace Provisioner configuration.
 The default label selector can be customized via Install configuration (See `Options if using Controller`in the [Customize Install](#fake) section for more information).